FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 3. The representation module defines how to represent the input time series from the sequence of reservoir's states;
 4. The readout module specifies the model to use to perform the final classification.

-This library also implements the *reservoir model space* as representation for the time series: details of the methodology can be found in the [original paper](https://arxiv.org/abs/1803.07870).
+This library also implements the *reservoir model space* as representation for the time series: details of the methodology can be found in the [original paper](https://ieeexplore.ieee.org/abstract/document/9127499) (Arix version [here](https://arxiv.org/abs/1803.07870)).

 **Required libraries**